ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 This registry is not meant to have every possible information in a file.
 Matroska files are not meant to become a whole database of people who made costumes for a film.
 A website would be better for that.
-It's hard to define what should be in and what doesn't make sense in a file; thus, each demand needs to balance if it makes sense to be carried over in a file for storage and/or sharing or if it doesn't belong there.
+It's hard to define what should be in and what ought not be in a file because it doesn't make sense; thus, each request needs to be evaluated to determine if it makes sense to be carried over in a file for storage and/or sharing or if it doesn't belong there.

 We also need an official list simply for developers to be able to display relevant information